EnriqueWood/shothost/README.md

 ✅ Supports capturing a specific portion of the screen using **X11 geometry format** (`WIDTHxHEIGHT+X+Y`).
 ✅ 🎨 Allows direct image download.
 ✅ 🚀 **Dependency Check**: The script will notify if any required dependencies are missing.
+✅ Logging to File: Use the -l or --log-to-file option to enable file logging.
+When enabled, logs are saved to:
+`$HOME/.local/share/shothost/logs/server.log`
+* By default, logs are output to stdout only.
 ---

 ## **📥 Installation**